RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-item

-### E-book (from a database)
+### E-book or e-book chapter from a database

 ###### start-subtype-content

 #### In-text citations

-When paraphrasing or quoting from an e-book in a database, cite as you would for a hardcopy (print) book.
+When paraphrasing or quoting from an e-book in a database, cite as you would for a book with one author or multiple authors.

 > Cortical brain blood flow in jailed violent offenders is lower than the general population.
-(6)
+(10)

-> According to Wagner (6), the cortical brain blood flow in imprisoned violent lawbreakers is lower than that of the general population.
+> According to Wagner (10), the cortical brain blood flow in imprisoned violent lawbreakers is lower than that of the general population.

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-Your reference list entry will be the same as a hardcopy (print) book, with these additional elements:
+Your reference list entry will be the same as a book with one or more authors, with these three additional elements:

-- After the title, add the type of medium in square brackets: [Internet]
+- After the title, add the type of medium in square brackets: **[Internet]**

-- After year of publication, add the date you cited the book in square brackets: year, month, day: [cited 2012 Aug 24]
+- After year of publication, add the date you cited the book in square brackets: year, month (abbreviated to three letters), day: **[cited 2012 Aug 24]**

-- After the cited date, type Available from: followed by the name of the library database in which the e-book can be found.
-Available from: SpringerLink eBooks.
+- After the cited date, type Available from: followed by the name of the library database in which you accessed the e-book. **Available from: SpringerLink eBooks**.

+**Rule**

+> 10. Author family name initials.
+Book title: book subtitle.
+[Internet].
+City of publication (State or Country): Publisher; Year of publication [cited year Month day].
+Available from: Database name.

-> 6. Wagner HN.
+> 10. Wagner HN.
 Brain imaging: the chemistry of mental activity [Internet].
-London (England): Springer London; 2009 [cited 2012 Aug 24].
+London (United Kingdom): Springer; 2009 [cited 2012 Aug 24].
 Available from: SpringerLink eBooks.

+For an **ebook chapter**, format it as you would a chapter in an edited book and add the extra elements as for an ebook (described above):

+**Rule**

+11. Author family name initials.
+Chapter title.
+In: Editor's family name initials, editor.
+Book title: book subtitle.
+[Internet].
+City of publication (State or Country): Publisher; Year of publication [cited year Month day].
+Available from: Database name.

+**Example**

+11. Hetherington K, Hamlet N. Health and homelessness.
+In: Bonner A, editor.
+Social determinants of health: an interdisciplinary approach to social inequality and well-being.
+[Internet].
+Bristol (United Kingdom): Policy Press; 2018 [cited 2024 Jul 5].
+Available from: Cambridge University Press Online Books.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content